Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Abstract

 \section{Abstract}

-We study the origin of the plateau in the density of noncontractible pairs of monopoles observed in numerical simulations of thermal quenches in spin ice systems [\href{http://dx.doi.org/10.1103/PhysRevLett.104.107201}{Phys.~Rev.~Lett.~\textbf{104}, 107201 (2010)}].
-We find that the long-range tail of the Coulomb interactions between monopoles plays a central role in the emergence of this metastable state by suppressing the monopole-assisted decay of noncontractible pairs with respect to monopole--antimonopole annihilation.
+\setstretch{1.1} When spin ice systems undergo a sudden thermal quench, they have been shown to enter long-lived metastable states where the monopole excitations form so-called noncontractible pairs [\href{http://dx.doi.org/10.1103/PhysRevLett.104.107201}{Phys.~Rev.~Lett.~\textbf{104}, 107201 (2010)}].
+While the nature of these states is well understood, the dynamical mechanisms underpinning their formation remain largely unexplored and are the subject of this study.
+We find that the long-range tail of the Coulomb interactions between monopoles plays a central role by suppressing the monopole-assisted decay of noncontractible pairs with respect to monopole--antimonopole annihilation.
 In conjunction with low final quench temperatures, where the system enters a non-hydrodynamic regime in which the monopoles effectively move at terminal velocity in the direction of the local force acting on them, the interactions lead to a metastable plateau that persists in the thermodynamic limit.
-We demonstrate this using Monte Carlo simulations and mean field population dynamics theory, and we provide an analytical understanding of the underpinning mechanisms at play.
-When the interactions between monopoles are truncated to finite range, the metastable plateau is still present, but reduces to a finite size effect.
-We derive the finite size scaling behaviour of the density of noncontractible pairs in the metastable plateau for both short- and long-range interactions, and discuss the implications of our results in experimentally relevant settings.
+This is a remarkable phenomenon, reminiscent of jamming and some instances of glassiness: A transient modification of the short-time dynamics of the system allows it to enter a metastable state whose lifetime can easily be astronomically large at (experimentally relevant) low temperatures.
+We demonstrate this using Monte Carlo simulations and mean field population dynamics theory, and we provide an analytical understanding of the mechanisms at play.
+When the interactions between monopoles are truncated to finite range, the metastable plateau reduces to a finite size effect.
+We derive the finite size scaling behaviour of the density of noncontractible pairs in the metastable plateau for both short- and long-range interactions, and discuss the experimental implications of our results.